‘Kaner’s music…was projected with admirable finesse by the Goldfield Ensemble’

 KATE ROMANO | Clarinet, Artistic Director

-As a clarinetist, she has performed at most major venues and festivals as soloist and chamber musician.
+As a chamber musician and soloist, she has performed at most major UK venues and festivals.
 Kate has given over 70 premieres and has recorded for NMC, Metier and Minabel.
 Her debut solo CD was awarded 5* reviews from Gramophone and ‘Pick of the Month’ in the chamber music section for the BBC Music Magazine.
 Kate studied at the Royal Northern College of Music where she graduated with first class honours, she holds an MPhil from Cambridge University and a doctorate in composition from Kings College London.
-From 2003 – 2016 she held a senior academic post at the Guildhall School of Music and Drama.
-In 2014, Kate was awarded a Fellowship from the School.
-She is a writer for BBC Orchestras, Proms and has written and presented 50 short stories for BBC Radio 3.

 NICOLA GOLDSCHEIDER | VIOLIN